 SBICs are periodically examined and audited by the SBA's staff to determine their compliance with SBIC regulations and are periodically required to file certain forms with the SBA.
-Triangle SBIC and Triangle SBIC II were audited by the SBA during 2012, and no findings were disclosed as a result of the audit.
+Triangle SBIC and Triangle SBIC II were audited by the SBA during 2014, and there were no unresolved findings from the audit.